The True Cost of Whole Life Insurance: Value Beyond the Premium

 And whole life guarantees you’ll have a death benefit payout that is much higher than the premiums you’ve paid in.

-However, this isn’t true with term life insurance, which rarely pays out because most people outlive their term life policies.
+Term life insurance rarely pays out because most people outlive their term life policies.

 And because term life insurance is priced for the block of years you have the policy, younger starting ages, and shorter-term lengths it appears the cost is relatively little.
 However, if you continued to renew a term life policy throughout your lifetime, you could easily pay more in premiums than you’d get out in death benefit.